 Thus, throughout their two weeks, every student is given the opportunity to learn by doing, and even better, by using professional tools.
 They also get to absorb industry insights through the aforementioned visits, touring companies like Google, Ubisoft, Crystal Dynamics, Microsoft and EA, where they see what it’s like to make games and work at some of the most iconic tech companies in the world.
 Additional presentations by iD Tech instructors pull back the curtain on their own valuable work experiences.

 Tools of the Trade—The Silicon Valley Experience

 Getting back to those industry-standard tools, you can’t innovate like a pro unless you’re using top-tier hardware and software.
 At iD Tech Academies, students use PCs running powerful NVIDIA processors, and design and create with software like Unreal Engine and the 3D modeling workhorse, Autodesk.

 A look around a few of the Academy courses where these tools are used is like a birds-eye view of Silicon Valley:

 In Cybersecurity Lab: Encryption and Steganography, students develop security skills, using Python to encrypt and decrypt messages and create programs to hide data.

-In the Level Design and VR with Unreal and HTC Vive, they build virtual worlds by designing levels and environments.
+In our virtual reality summer camp, they build virtual worlds by designing levels and environments.